The Who appear intermittently at London’s Young Vic Theatre during preparations for Pete’s aborted Lifehouse project.

 The Who open their biggest US tour to date with two shows at the New York Forest Hills Tennis stadium.
 With no little justification, they are now unofficially dubbed ‘The World’s Greatest Live Rock’n’Roll Band’.

-The Who top the bill at London’s Oval Cricket Ground in front of 35,000 fans, at a day- long concert to raise funds for Bangla Desh.
+The Who headline at London’s Oval Cricket Ground in front of 35,000 fans, at a day-long concert to raise funds for Bangla Desh.

-The Who tour the UK.
-4-6 November The Who play three nights at the newly opened London Rainbow Theatre in Finsbury Park.
+The Who tour the UK including November 4-6 when they play three consecutive nights at the newly opened Rainbow Theatre in Finsbury Park.
 Support band were the Sutherland Brothers & Quiver.